The Great American Play Series

 So we continued.
 But the next time we presented it, at just about the same moment, another heckler stood up and started a harangue repeating Shelley’s rant almost verbatim and the play again broke down.
 Except this time it was Norman who had written it - he had planted her in the audience and was now investigating that uneasy but fascinating theatrical territory of where make-believe ends and reality begins.
 Talk about turning a disaster into a victory.
 Whew.

 Everyone knows about Norman as a novelist and prose writer, but almost nowhere is there more than a scant line or two mentioning his directing in theater and film.
 And if it’s true that being a good director is related to some psychological zone of leadership, as it happened, Norman had it in spades.
 In his presence there was an amazing aura of commitment - one had the feeling of participating in something of great import, ground-breaking, historic even, and you gave one hundred and ten percent of your stuff as an actor.
 We met when I was playing a Scottish gang leader trying to go straight and in some mysterious way, a Scottish accent was terrifically liberating.
 Maybe the distance it created from my own personal reality, gave me a mask, behind which I could leave my particular self behind, and be free - unless it was the terror I felt in front of such an audience of heavyweights - that put an extra zing into my performance, but suffice it to say, if there had been any scenery to chew I would have had a feast.
 And when it was over, with people milling around the way they do after a main-event bout at the Garden, I knew in my bones, that it was one of those times in my life where it had indeed, been my night.
 Now it was fortunate that I felt this, because I happened to catch sight of a large flock of white hair next to me.
 It was Norman.
 Like I said, the adrenalin pumping through me that night, had given me a little more bravado than I might otherwise have had.
 So I planted myself in Norman’s path and be damned.
 Sure enough, he turned, and as if it was all in the plan, said “And you.
 There’s a role for you.
 Not the lead, but a role I think you might find interesting.
 He’s a stuntman, and one thing he does is, take Marilyn for a ride.”
 You’ve already heard about that scene.
 But what’s really significant here is that he offered me a role in his play only because of the merit he saw in the work - he didn’t know me from Adam.
 A gesture of that kind of fairness is almost unheard of in the Byzantine casting channels of theater and film.
 To give a young actor a break, without asking for credentials, or who he knew, or was connected to, with the only consideration being the work itself, seems like it is almost looked upon as heretical by the powers that be.
-So that was my first sense of Norman, that he was a stand-up guy - a fair man.
-Rare indeed.
+So that was my first sense of Norman, that he was a

 ----------------------------------------------------